 - Step 1: Download and install NATS server

 - Step 2: Download and install the probe adapter

 - Step 3: Download and install the Multi-Platform Probe

 - Step 4 (optional): Running NATS or Multi-Platform Probe on Docker

-Our developers have prepared scripts for all necessary steps, both for Windows and Linux platforms, which makes things a bit easier.
+Our developers have prepared scripts for all necessary steps, which makes things a bit easier.
 After that, our technical writers created an easy-to-follow installation guide for you.
 Check the knowledge base articles below and get all the details.

 🔥 KB article | What is the Multi-Platform Probe and how can I use it?